gibbbone/hello-world/2_full_procedure.md

 	Already up-to-date.

 ## Clean after yourself
-FInally, if the branch is no long needed, delete it both locally and remotely:
+FInally, if the branch is no longer needed delete it locally.
+If the branch has been pushed upstream delete it also remotely:

 	$ git branch -d hello3
 	Deleted branch hello3 (was 02d564e).

+	# do this if the branch has pushed otherwise no branch would be found
 	$  git push origin --delete hello3
 	Username for 'https://github.com': giovannibonaccorsi
 	Password for 'https://giovannibonaccorsi@github.com':